 Encumbrances - Encumbrance accounting is employed as an extension of formal budgetary integration in the Governmental Fund Types.
 Purchase orders are recorded for the expenditures of monies in order to reserve that portion of the applicable appropriation.
 Encumbrances do not constitute GAAP expenditures or liabilities.
 Encumbrances represent authorization for expenditures in subsequent years.
-Encumbrances in the general fund totaled \$541,983 at June 30, 2022.
+Encumbrances in the general fund totaled \$407,896 at June 30, 2024.
 Unencumbered appropriations lapse at year-end.

 Cash and Investments - All cash deposits of the School Board are held at financial institutions.
-At year-end, the carrying amount of the School Board's deposits was \$7,712,265 and the bank balance was \$9,807,966.
-The difference is primarily due to outstanding checks or deposits in transit at June 30, 2023.
+At yearend, the carrying amount of the School Board's deposits was \$14,002,548, which were comprised of \$13,945,625 in governmental activities and \$56,923 in fiduciary activities.
+The bank balance was \$16,439,907, which is comprised of \$16,383,069 in governmental activities and \$56,838 in fiduciary activities.
+The difference between the carrying amount and the bank balance is primarily due to outstanding checks or deposits in transit at June 30, 2024.
 Of the bank balance, \$1,000,000 was covered by Federal depository insurance.
 In compliance with state laws, those deposits not covered by depository insurance are secured by bank owned securities specifically pledged to the School Board and held in joint custody by an independent custodian bank.
 Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As a result of the pledging of additional securities by custodial banks in the School Board's name, the School Board does not have any custodial credit risk at June 30, 2023.
+As a result of the pledging of additional securities by custodial banks in the School Board's name, the School Board does not have any custodial credit risk at June 30, 2024.
 The School Board recognizes all purchases of investments with a maturity of three months or less, except for short term repurchase agreements, as cash equivalents.